Kiryat Ata: Landmarks

 The Fisher House, home of Yehoshua Fisher, one of the pioneers and leaders of the Kfar Ata Jewish community, was refurbished.
 The 19th-century building houses the Municipal Museum of the History of Kiryat Ata.

 Sports

 The city's main football club, Maccabi Ironi Kiryat Ata, plays in Liga Alef, the third tier of Israeli football.
 The local basketball club, Elitzur Kiryat Ata, are in Ligat HaAl, the top division.

 Archaeology

 Archaeological surveys at Khirbet Sharta in the northeast part of the city revealed traces of habitation dating to the Bronze, Iron, Hellenistic, Roman, Byzantine, and Mamluk eras.
 In 2010, an archaeological survey was conducted at the ancient site of Kiryat Ata by Hagit Turge on behalf of the Israel Antiquities Authority (IAA), and in 2014 and 2016 by Orit Segal.

+Voting Patterns

+In the 2022 election, 67 percent of voters in Kiryat Ata voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 30 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.07 percent voted for the Arab parties.